Dr. Ayman Abou Mehrem

 Fikayo Kayode is a Bachelor of Arts in Political Science and Philosophy graduate from Acadia University.
 While undergoing her bachelor's degree, she was active in student politics leading University groups and task forces.
 Her interest in health policy research is backed up by her personal and professional experience in the field.
 After her studies, Fikayo held a role at Dalhousie University as a Health Promotion Coordinator for the Department of Student Affairs.
 Fikayo has lent her knowledge and expertise to qualitative research in the field of oncology as a Research Coordinator with the Faculty of Medicine, also at Dalhousie University researching Breast Cancer and Communities of African Descent in the Atlantic.

-Working with the NIES team has meant more practice in the aspects of data collection and abstraction for Fikayo.
+Working with the NIST team has meant more practice in the aspects of data collection and abstraction for Fikayo.
 Her role with the team entails research ethics management including renewals and modifications to the project using IRISS, proficient use of the REDCap database, preparing reports and presentations to site investigators and other stakeholders, daily project database and timeline coordination, assisting with data abstraction from medical records, creating necessary infographics to be used at ABC-QI hospitals, and web design.

 When not working in this capacity, Fikayo is also a creative mind who enjoys writing, event coordination and creative direction.
 She does this by herself and/or with creative communities, brands and media platforms.